PKUSEG: A Toolkit for Multi-Domain Chinese Word Segmentation: Introduction

+In addition to provided segmentation models, PKUSEG also allows users to train a new model on their domain data.
+Furthermore, POS tagging is supported in PKUSEG to adapt to various scenarios.
+Experimental results show that PKUSEG achieves high performance on multi-domain datasets.

 In summary, PKUSEG has the following characteristics: \begin{itemize} \item \textbf{Good out-of-the-box performance.} The default word segmentation model provided by PKUSEG is trained on a large-scale, curated, multi-domain dataset, which shows stable and high performance across various domains. \item \textbf{Domain-specific pre-trained models.} PKUSEG also comes with multiple pre-trained models that are fine-tuned on texts of different domains, which further elevates domain-specific performance, suitable for analyzing in-domain texts. \item \textbf{Easy transfer learning.} For advanced users, PKUSEG supports transfer learning based on the default multi-domain model.
-Users can fine-tune the model on their custom segmented texts. \item \textbf{POS tagging.} PKUSEG also provides users with POS tagging interfaces for further lexical analysis. \end{itemize}
+Users can fine-tune the model on their custom segmented texts. \item \textbf{Unsupervised domain adaptation.} For the domains which do not have any manually annotated data, but have a lot of unlabeled data, we propose an unsupervised domain adaptation paradigm.
+And our method successfully trains the domain-specific model without any target domain annotated data. \item \textbf{POS tagging.} PKUSEG also provides users with POS tagging interfaces for further lexical analysis. \end{itemize}